Translated by Mark Corner

 We should also mention this new edition.
 It is beautifully produced and also illustrated.

 "Yes.
 The Karolinum Press produced it and it has illustrations by Jiri Grus.
 I think they are wonderful.
-It is a hardback book with many, many different illustrations, some in a kind of sepia brown, which I think can be very attractive, and some in full colour.
+It is a hardcover book with many, many different illustrations, some in a kind of sepia brown, which I think can be very attractive, and some in full colour.
 They portray the main characters in the book, I think, very well, and I really do say - if you don't like that translation you can always buy the book for the illustrations!"

 More on the book in the next post…